ahonn/ckb-chainviz/docs/API_SPEC.md

 #### 3.2.2.
 Get Block by Number

-Retrieves detailed information for a specific block (e.g., for when users click on a rocket).
+Retrieves detailed information for a specific block.

 - **Endpoint**: `GET /blocks/{blockNumber}`
 - **Description**: Returns detailed information for the specified block, including all transactions.